SherRao/MuSpace/docs/Design.md

 <h4>4.4.1 Sidebar (Constant in all Views aside from 4.4.3 and 4.4.4)</h4>
 <img src="./design/sidebar.png" width=200/>
-<p>On every view, the sidebar allows for quick and easy navigation to any of the other views.
-Along with this, it has some quick stats.</p>
+<p>On every view, the sidebar allows for quick and easy navigation to any of the other views.</p>
 <table>
     <tr>
         <th style="text-align:center">Field</th>